About Our Curriculum

 Reception class follows the Early Years Foundation Stage Framework.
 The provision of a balanced, broad-based, relevant curriculum is presented in an ethos that helps every pupil feel happy, safe and secure.
 Structured and child initiated activities foster the development of self-confident, independent pupils who demonstrate an enthusiasm for learning.
-All pupils have an outdoor Forest School lesson once a week and go swimming in the Summer Term.
-Subject specialist staff teach Spanish, Computing, Music, PE and Performing Arts.
+All pupils have an outdoor Forest School lesson once a week and go swimming.
+Subject specialist staff teach Computing, Music, PE and Performing Arts.

 Years 1 to 6 receive an hour of English and Maths each day.
 A creative curriculum is used for curriculum subjects such as Science, History, Geography, RS and PSHE.
 Spanish is introduced from Reception and is taught by a subject specialist.
 Specialist staff also teach Computing, Music, Pe and Games for Years 1 to 6.
 Verbal Reasoning lessons are introduced in Year 3.
 Specialist teaching for Science, Geography and Food Technology begins in Year 4.

 The curriculum provides for the teaching of PSHE which is taught to pupils from Year 3 as a timetabled discrete subject.
 The provision for spiritual, moral, social and cultural education and the teaching of British values are covered in these sessions.